 - Cut a 4×4 piece of lumber to fit the distance measured.

 - Place the 4×4 between the jack and the floor joist.
 It should be a snug fit.
 If not, raise the jack slightly.
-This is often easier with a helper to position the 4×4.
+It is often more manageable with a helper to position the 4×4.

 - Jack the joist up very slightly.
-This process can be a lengthy one, as you should jack at a rate of no more than ¼ inch per day.
-Jacking more than that can damage drywall or walls in the house.
+This process can be lengthy, as you should jack at a rate of no more than ¼ inches per day.
+Jacking more than that can damage the drywall or walls in the house.

-- Once the joist has been appropriately straightened, it’s time to get back to the process of reinforcing with plywood.
+- Once the joist has been appropriately straightened, it’s time to get back to reinforcing with plywood.
 Begin by applying construction adhesive to the face of one of your plywood boards.
 Position the board against one side of the joist.
 Use clamps to keep it in place.

 - Repeat steps 10 through 12 on the other side of the joist.